warcraft-iii/warcraft-vscode/README.md

 # warcraft-vscode

-This extension is a Warcraft III map development tool set.
+This extension is a Warcraft III map development tool set of Lua.

 ## Features